aashishrl/assignment/README.md

 Dynamic Feedback:
 The upload area changes appearance when a file is being dragged over.

+7. Autoprefixer is used to ensure consistent styling across different browsers.

 * Problem and Solution
 Problem:
 When building the form layout with CSS Grid, some sections (like the file upload area) needed to span across both columns.
 By default, these sections were constrained to a single column, disrupting the layout.